How I Built a Fully Automated Document Management System with Paperless-NGX

 What I Learned

-- Subfolder-based classification beats tag-based approaches.
+Subfolder-based classification beats tag-based approaches.
 I tried three different methods: using consume subdirectories as tags, tracking tags with enforce workflows, and simple path-based workflows.
 The simplest approach (subfolder → document type workflow) won.
 Scanning into a named folder is faster and more reliable than relying on AI alone.

-- AI needs guardrails for document types.
+AI needs guardrails for document types.
 Gemini is excellent at generating titles and identifying correspondents, but it sometimes reclassifies documents based on content rather than intent.
 A health insurance bill about a work injury might get classified as "Health" when you filed it under "Work."
 The subfolder workflow running before AI solves this.

-- Physical-digital bridging matters.
+Physical-digital bridging matters.
 The ASN barcode system with Google Sheets backup means I never lose track of where a physical document is stored.
 Even if my server dies, I can look up any document by its ASN number.

-- Backup redundancy is worth the complexity.
+Backup redundancy is worth the complexity.
 Three backup destinations (Google Drive + encrypted GitHub + local) with automatic rotation means I can rebuild the entire system from scratch on a new server in under an hour.

-- Start with fewer tags.
+Start with fewer tags.
 I ended up with 90+ tags which is borderline too many.
 The AI tag suggestions work better with a focused, curated list.
 If I started over, I'd aim for 30-40 carefully chosen tags.

 The entire system runs hands-off.
-Documents arrive by email or scanner, get classified by AI, filed by a person, and backed up to three locations.
+Documents arrive by email or scanner, get classified by AI, filed by person, and backed up to three locations.
 The only manual step is sticking an ASN barcode label on physical documents before scanning — about 30 seconds per document.